[W]e don’t half have a militant lot in our beloved SU.

 how can you be President if you hate trans people.
 Tensions rose,

-fucks were said (I had a microphone, so I de facto won the shouting match) and I later referred to it as the
+fucks were said (I had a microphone, so I de facto won the shouting match, but I don’t think it was a good look) and I later referred to it as the

 Red Hustings.
 Amongst the event audience, however, it probably won me as much support as it lost me.
 Ultimately, I lost the race by one vote.
 This experience led to a more indirect impact more recently when I felt the need to keep the fact that I was romantically involved with one of the candidates for SU President on the down-low, lest it get out and prejudice her campaign.

 Nowadays, most of the people involved have graduated and gone out into the big wide world—God only knows how they’re coping in it.
 This December, I will finally do the same, and all of this will be little more than a footnote of my university experience.
 At the time, however, it all seemed rather important.
 I suppose a lot university politics is like that.

 This is what happened.
 In Part 2, I’ll assess what I could have done better.